Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 But my well-crafted plan sort of backfired.

-Precisely because I took the time to evaluate each loan, I missed out on numerous loan requests that were funded within hours of being available (before the alert email even reached me).
+Precisely because I wanted to evaluate each loan, I missed out on numerous opportunities that were fully funded before I even had a chance to view the deal.